 The Survey of Employers’ Recruitment Experiences will collect information from around 200 local businesses annually from 2017 to 2022.
 Survey results identify labour market challenges and opportunities in the region to inform the Regional Economic Development Plan.

 Key Next Steps

-Q3 – Q4 2018: Findings from the 2018 survey will be made available to stakeholders.
+- Latter half of 2019: Findings from the April 2019 survey to be presented to Launceston stakeholders.

 - December 2019: Consultation with Launceston stakeholders to determine if any additional questions are to be included in the 2020 survey.

 - March/April 2020: Fieldwork for 2020 survey will be undertaken.

 Ongoing funding through the Australian Government Department of Employment, Skills, Small and Family Business.

 The Australian Government Department of Employment, Skills, Small and Family Business.